My old woodworking workshop

 Although you can buy commercial tenon cutting jigs, I also ended up building my own for that.

-The tenon cutting jig uses a lead screw and two 5/8" shafts I bought at a yard sale, hoping and intended to use for building a mortising machine before I found the XY sliding table.
+The tenon cutting jig uses a lead screw and two 5/8" shafts I bought at a yard sale, hoping to use those parts to build a mortising machine, before I found the XY sliding table.

 The crank adjusts the device left right using a screw, to adjust precisely how far into the wood the cut is to be made.
 Having a screw adjustment is handy, because I can work out how many turns I need to adjust it between successive passes to get a given width of tenon.
 I don't adjust it for every tenon though.
 It's easier to just set it, and then cut all the left sides, adjust again, and cut all the right sides.
 I use a quick grip clamp to hold the work piece.
-There's a notch in the work piece to position the quick grip clamp, to ensure consistency in how I clamp the pieces for repeatability.
+There's a notch in the jig to position the quick grip clamp. this ensures consistency in how I clamp the pieces for repeatability.

 Another piece of equipment that is customarily used in European style furniture making is a table saw with a sliding table.
 Unfortunately, table saws with sliding tables are not exactly cheap, and the sliding table attachments for regular table saws are usually not that solid, and usually don't work all that well either.